rieckpil/progmot/content/post/writing-a-book-remotely.md

 ### Rotate the Responsibilities

-To avoid a single point of failure within the co-author team and to mix things up, we rotated the various responsibilities.
+To avoid a single point of failure within the co-author team, and to mix things up, we rotated the various responsibilities.

 Everyone should release a new eBook version every now and then.